neondatabase/website/content/docs/connect/connect-securely.md

 isDraft: true
 ---

-This topic describes how to connect to Neon securely to avoid having your database connection compromised.
+This topic describes how to connect to Neon securely using a connection string.

 ## Connection modes

-When connecting to Neon or any PostgreSQL database using TLS/SSL, the `sslmode` parameter setting determines the security of the connection.
-You can append the `sslmode` parameter to your Neon connection string.
-For example:
+When connecting to Neon or any PostgreSQL database, the `sslmode` parameter setting determines the security of the connection.
+You can append the `sslmode` parameter to your Neon connection string as shown:

 ```text
 postgres://sally:<password>@ep-wild-haze-482989.us-east-2.aws.neon.tech?sslmode=verify-full
 ```

-Neon permits specifying the following modes, in order of least to most secure.
+Neon permits specifying the following `sslmode` settings, in order of least to most secure.

 | sslmode | Description |
 | --- | --- |